 Earth-friendly operations have been our standard since day one, especially since they’re a win/win for customers and for the environment.

 - Our focus on green starts at the menu with fresh food and ingredients purchased locally whenever possible.

 - We pay special attention to our disposables, serving Mexican-style drinks in biodegradable cups made from corn flour and using brown napkins instead of bleached.

-- We bring nearly 2,000 pounds of cans, plastic and glass from all six stores to the local recycling center each week (we even have separate collection bins for cardboard recycling).
+- We bring nearly 2,000 pounds of cans, plastic and glass from all seven stores to the local recycling center each week (we even have separate collection bins for cardboard recycling).

-- We also converted a 14-foot truck – used to transport food from the market to each store – to run on our waste vegetable oil from all six locations.
+- We also converted a 14-foot truck – used to transport food from the market to each store – to run on our waste vegetable oil from all seven locations.

 Giving back to our communities is at the heart of what we do.
 Over the years, we’ve supported countless organizations with food donations and gift cards, including Girls’ LEAP, Casa Myrna Vasquez,Tri-State Trek for ALS, area public and private schools, Latino Health Institute, Somerville Arts Council and Somerville Homeless Coalition.
 Part of being in the community is supporting “grassroots” fundraising – helping local organizations and volunteers champion the causes they’re passionate about.
 From the Pan Mass Challenge and Boston Children’s Chorus to the MIT Women’s Volleyball Club and Central Square Soccer Nights, there’s no organization or objective too large or small – we feel honored to be able to help where we can!